In this article:

 - Dispute inaccurate information on your credit reports, if applicable.

 Getting your credit ready for a mortgage can take time, but again, even a small reduction in your interest rate could save you thousands of dollars.

 Continue to Monitor Your Credit After You Buy a Home

-Making a good impression when applying for a mortgage loan is crucial, but it's important to remain vigilant with your credit score after you get into your home.
+Making a good impression when applying for a mortgage loan is crucial, but it's also important to remain vigilant with your credit score after you get into your home.
 Experian's free credit monitoring tool can provide you with a lot of the information you need to stay on top of your credit and continue to improve it.

-The service provides free access to your Experian credit report and FICO® Score☉ powered by Experian data.
+The service provides access to your Experian credit report and FICO® Score☉ powered by Experian data.
 You'll also get real-time updates when new inquiries, accounts and personal information are added to your credit report.

 With these features, you'll be in a good position to track your progress, spot issues as they arise and address them before they do significant damage to your credit score.